AnaCenteno-DA/QA-Testing-portfolio/README.md

 # QA-Testing-portfolio
 Portfolio of testing projects experience

-# 🧪 QA Testing Portfolio
+# 🧪 QA Testing Portfolio – Manual QA & Data Analyst Hybrid

+Welcome to my QA Testing Portfolio.
-This repository showcases my experience and practical work as a **QA Analyst**, including test case design, bug reporting, and API testing.
+This repository showcases my ability to design, execute, and document structured testing processes using real QA industry standards.

+It includes test planning, test case design, defect reporting, and test execution summaries applied to simulated real-world scenarios.

 ---
+## 🎯 Objective

+The objective of this portfolio is to demonstrate end-to-end QA testing skills including:

+- Test planning and strategy definition
+- Functional and exploratory test case design
+- Bug reporting with structured documentation
+- Test execution analysis and reporting

+All artifacts simulate real-world QA processes used in Agile environments.
+--

 ## 📌 Overview

 With 4+ years of experience in software testing, I focus on ensuring **software quality, reliability, and user satisfaction** through structured testing practices.

+## 🛠️ Tools & Technologies

+* Jira
+* Postman
+* SQL
+* Agile / Scrum

+---

 ---